-If a call has not been made to the school by 10:00 a.m. on the day of a student's absence, the school will call the home to inquire why the student is not at school.
+In the event of any absence, the student's parent/guardian is required to call the school before 9:00 a.m. to explain the reason for the absence.
+If a call has not been made to the school by 10:00 a.m. on the day of a student's absence, a school official will call the home to inquire why the student is not at school.
 If the parent/guardian cannot be contacted, the student will be required to submit a signed note from the parent/guardian explaining the reason for the absence.
 Failure to do so shall result in an unexcused absence.
 Upon request of the parent/guardian, the reason for an absence will be kept confidential.